grafana/agent/docs/upgrade-guide/_index.md

 This is a hard breaking change, and all fields must change accordingly for the operator to continue working.

+Note that old CRDs with the old hyphenated names must be deleted (`kubectl delete crds/{grafana-agents,prometheus-instances}`) for ClusterRoles to work correctly.

 To do a zero-downtime upgrade of the Operator when there is a breaking change, refer to the new `agentctl operator-detatch` command: this will iterate through all of your objects and remove any OwnerReferences to a CRD, allowing you to